UbiquityDotNET/Llvm.NET/GOVERNANCE.md

 ### Decision-making process

-The benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
+The benevolent dictatorship model does not need a formal conflict resolution process, since the project lead's word is final.
 If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions by checking the communication archives, and either uphold or reverse them.